imker25/gpsa/ReadMe.md

 ### Installation

-Download the latest release executable from GitHub: <https://github.com/imker25/gpsa/releases/latest> according to your operation system and copy the file to a empty folder.
+Download the latest release executable from [GitHub Release](https://github.com/imker25/gpsa/releases/latest) according to your operation system and copy the file to a empty folder.

 **On Linux**, open a command line and set the file executable: